tiny8877/okta.github.io/_source/_posts/2019-04-23-user-account-linking-alexa-aspnet-web-api.md

 {% img blog/alexa-aspnet-linking/alexa-dotnet-refreshtoken.png alt:"Refresh token" width:"600" %}{: .center-image }

-Click **Done** when you’re finished.
-Note the Client ID and Secret, you’ll use it on the Account Linking page later.
+Click **Done** when you're finished.
+Note the Client ID and Secret, you'll use it on the Account Linking page later.

-Create a Custom Authorization Server within Okta for your skill’s Account Linking feature.
+Create a Custom Authorization Server within Okta for your skill's Account Linking feature.
 Navigate to: **API** > **Authorization Servers**.
 Choose **Add Authorization Server**.
 Put "AlexaSkillAuthServer" in the **Name** field.
 Put "http://mycompany.com" for the **Audience** field.
 Give it a description and click **Save**.

 {% img blog/alexa-aspnet-linking/alexa_dotnet_authserver.png alt:"Auth server" width:"600" %}{: .center-image }

 Now create some custom claims which will represent our favorite band and first name as well.
 Click the **Claims** tab.
 Click **Add Claims**.
-Add one for a user’s favorite band:
+Add one for a user's favorite band:

 {% img blog/alexa-aspnet-linking/alexa_dotnet_addclaimband.png alt:"Favorite band claim" width:"500" %}{: .center-image }

->It’s important that you have configured the **firstName** and **favoriteBand** claims to be included ALWAYS for token requests and used in ANY scopes in the Okta portal.
+>It's important that you have configured the **firstName** and **favoriteBand** claims to be included ALWAYS for token requests and used in ANY scopes in the Okta portal.

-Add another custom claim for the user’s first name.
+Add another custom claim for the user's first name.
 Call it "firstName" and set the value to "user.firstName".
 Next, create an Access Policy.
 Click the **Access Policies** tab and click **Add New Access Policy**.
 Click **Add Rule**.
 Uncheck all the grant types except Authorization Code.
 You can adjust the life of the token if you wish.
 Leave the other defaults and click **Save**.

-Now create a custom user profile attribute to store the user’s favorite band.
+Now create a custom user profile attribute to store the user's favorite band.
 Select **Users** > **Profile Editor**.
 Click the pencil icon to the right of the Okta logo.

 Add a new attribute called favoriteBand.
 Click **Add Attribute** and enter "favoriteBand" for the **Display name** and **Variable name**.
 Fill in a description and click **Save**.

 {% img blog/alexa-aspnet-linking/alexa_dotnet_bandattribute.png alt:"Favorite band attribute" width:"500" %}{: .center-image }

-Since the user’s first name is already part of the default profile, you do not have to add the attribute again here.
-You’re all set with Okta for now!
+Since the user's first name is already part of the default profile, you do not have to add the attribute again here.
+You're all set with Okta for now!
 ## Set Up Account Linking for Alexa Users

 Go back to the Account Linking page for the skill in the Amazon portal.
 Once you are on that page, fill in the details from Okta.
 Information required will be the Authorization Grant Type to be used, Okta Authorization Server and Token URL, client ID of the Okta Alexa Application you created earlier, the permitted domains and default token expiration time.